syntaxsurge/veriventure/README.md

 ## How the build maps to three focus areas
 1. **AI-first entrepreneurship programs** – VeriVenture delivers production copilots that live inside each workflow (credentials, invoices, decks, plans, resumes, social content).
 They reuse wallet context, respect per-field limits, and export to PDF/PPTX so founders receive immediate, business-ready materials that can be referenced in diligence.
 2. **User-centered Web3 resilience initiatives** – Wallet-only auth via RainbowKit + wagmi, proxy-enforced session cookies, Convex-backed data, and smart contracts (ValidityRegistry + InvoiceRegistry) make the Web3 layer invisible to non-technical buyers.
-Every route exposes explorer links, DKG proof buttons, and `/demo-video` + `/pitch-deck` shortlinks powered by environment variables so marketing swaps need zero redeploys.
+Every route exposes explorer links, DKG proof buttons, and shareable links powered by environment variables so marketing swaps need zero redeploys.
 3. **Truth Alignment Lab focus** – The build incorporates the full Grokipedia vs Wikipedia analysis flow, AI embeddings, and automatic publishing to OriginTrail DKG for Community Notes and DKG Activity.
 Founders can cite a signed UAL for every claim, satisfying the Truth Alignment Lab brief without mentioning hackathon logistics.

 ## Feature map – what every screen delivers
-The recorded walkthrough (mirrored via `/demo-video`) touches each of these routes and the public `/pitch-deck` shortlink shares the investor deck that aligns with the same flows.
+The recorded walkthrough touches each of these routes and the public deck link shares the investor deck that aligns with the same flows.

 | Route | Audience | Highlights |
 | --- | --- | --- |